faiz9/317-webapp/README.md

 4. Open csc317-termproject-faiz9 in vscode or editor of your choice.

 ## Run Instructions
-1. Install node.js, express, mysql2, bcrypt, sharp and multer.
+1. Install node.js, express, mysql2, bcrypt, sharp and multer in terminal in the editor before running.
 2. npm start
 3. open your web browser and under the url section type localhost:3000